zhengqili/unsupervised-learning-intrinsic-images/README.md

 #### Dependencies & Compilation:
 * The code was written in Pytorch and Python 2, but it should be easy to adapt it to Python 3 version if needed.
 * The sparse matrix construction for spatial-temporal densely connected smoothness term is based on the modifed code from https://github.com/seanbell/intrinsic.
-In particular, Before trainning the networks, you need to build the C++ code in "data/krahenbuhl2013/".
-If on Ubuntu and you have installed Eigen3 to its default directory (/usr/include/eigen3), then you can build the C++ code with: cd krahenbuhl2013/ make
+In particular, you need to build C++ code in "data/krahenbuhl2013/" before trainning the networks.
+On Ubuntu 16.04 you need to install Eigen3 to its default directory (/usr/include/eigen3), then you can build the C++ code with: cd krahenbuhl2013/ make

-Please see https://github.com/seanbell/intrinsic for detail of code dependencies.
+Please see https://github.com/seanbell/intrinsic for detail.

 #### Evaluation on the IIW/SAW test splits:
 * Download IIW and SAW datasets from http://opensurfaces.cs.cornell.edu/publications/intrinsic/#download and https://github.com/kovibalu/saw_release.